 The surgeon can see which group of lymph nodes the dye reaches first.
 They also use a radioactive monitor to see which nodes the tracer reaches.
 They usually remove about 1 to 3 of these nodes.
 They send them to the laboratory to see if they contain cancer cells.
 The results can take about a week.

 The dye can stain your breast slightly blue.
 It gradually fades over a few weeks or months.
-The dye also turns your urine green for a few days.
+The dye may also turn your urine green for a few days.

-If none of the lymph nodes contain cancer cells, you won’t need to have any more nodes taken out.
+If the lymph nodes do not contain cancer cells, you won’t need to have any more nodes taken out.

 Getting the results during the surgery

 In some hospitals, the surgeon gets the results of the sentinel lymph node biopsy during the operation.
 They can then remove the rest of the nodes if necessary and you avoid having a second operation.